kenng8891/readme-creator/sample/README.md

 - [Questions](#questions)

 ## Description
-3
+all about the big bang

 ## Installation
-2
+download files from github repository

 ## Usage
-1
+find out more about the big bang

 ## License
-Licensed under the BSD license.
+Licensed under the MIT license.

 ## Contributing
-3
+update current statistics

 ## Test
-undefined
+All of them

 ## Questions
-Any inquiries please email me at 2 link to other projects on github 2
+All inquiries please email me at ng.kennyy@gmail.com link to other projects on github testgithublink.com